octofhir/inkgen/README.md

 ## Contributing

-Until the feature work in subsequent tasks lands, please coordinate changes via the task documents:

-- Start from an open task in [`docs/tasks`](docs/tasks) and record progress notes there.
+We welcome contributions from the community!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on:

+- Setting up your development environment
+- Submitting pull requests
+- Creating new language backends
+- Contributing to documentation

+Before participating, please review our [Code of Conduct](CODE_OF_CONDUCT.md).

+**Basic Workflow**:
-- Use `just bootstrap`, `just test`, and `just review` to validate changes locally.
+- Use `just bootstrap`, `just test`, and `just review` to validate changes locally
-- Keep documentation aligned with the current stubbed capabilities.
+- Keep documentation aligned with your changes

-The CI workflow mirrors `just review`, so a passing run locally should translate to green builds.
+- The CI workflow mirrors `just review`, so a passing run locally should translate to green builds

+**For Maintainers**: We use task tracking and ADRs for managing internal work.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for optional internal practices.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support
+## Support & Security

 - **Issues**: Report bugs and request features via [GitHub Issues](https://github.com/octofhir/inkgen/issues)
 - **Discussions**: Join conversations in [GitHub Discussions](https://github.com/octofhir/inkgen/discussions)
-- **Documentation**: Additional documentation available in the `docs/` directory
+- **Documentation**: Full docs available at [InkGen Documentation](docs/book/src/) (mdBook format)
+- **Security**: Please report vulnerabilities responsibly via [SECURITY.md](SECURITY.md)

 ## Roadmap